Illegal drug trade: History

-The beginning of the 21st century saw drug use increase in North America and Europe, with a particularly increased demand for marijuana and cocaine.
+The beginning of the 21st century saw drug use increase in North America and Europe, with a particularly increased demand for cannabis and cocaine.
 As a result, international organized crime syndicates such as the Sinaloa Cartel and 'Ndrangheta have increased cooperation among each other in order to facilitate trans-Atlantic drug-trafficking.
 Use of another illicit drug, hashish, has also increased in Europe.
 Drug trafficking is widely regarded by lawmakers as a serious offense around the world.
 Penalties often depend on the type of drug (and its classification in the country into which it is being trafficked), the quantity trafficked, where the drugs are sold and how they are distributed.
 If the drugs are sold to underage people, then the penalties for trafficking may be harsher than in other circumstances.

 Drug smuggling carries severe penalties in many countries.
 Sentencing may include lengthy periods of incarceration, flogging and even the death penalty (in Singapore, Malaysia, Indonesia and elsewhere).
 In December 2005, Van Tuong Nguyen, a 25-year-old Australian drug smuggler, was hanged in Singapore after being convicted in March 2004.
 In 2010, two people were sentenced to death in Malaysia for trafficking 1 kg of cannabis into the country.
 Execution is mostly used as a deterrent, and many have called upon much more effective measures to be taken by countries to tackle drug trafficking; for example, targeting specific criminal organisations that are often also active in the smuggling of other goods (i.e. wildlife) and even people.
 In many cases, links between politicians and the criminal organisations have been proven to exist.
 In June 2021, Interpol revealed an operation in 92 countries that shut down 113,000 websites and online marketplaces selling counterfeit or illicit medicines and medical products a month earlier, led to the arrests of 227 people worldwide, recovered pharmaceutical products worth $23 million, and led to the seizure of approximately nine million devices and drugs, including large quantities of fake COVID-19 tests and face masks.

+In 2025, by executive order, the United States expanded its approach in its counter drug campaign to designate foreign drug cartels as foreign terrorist organizations.
+This gave the United States military broad authority to employ military force against drug cartels and to target their leaders through direct military action.